top of page

 2) Rational quantum algorithms

-Rational functions are essential in classical computing, they allow to compute interior eigenvalues of huge matrices and approximate matrix functions which have discontinuities of jumps.
-Recent advancements in quantum computing have made it possible to compute with rational functions.
+Using a structured matrix approach, approximation theoretical results, and numerical linear algebra techniques we will develop a new quantum algorithm.
 The computational efficiency of these quantum algorithms for computing with rational functions strongly depend on the location of the poles of the rational function.
 Due to this dependency, classical rational algorithms cannot be translated directly to a quantum algorithm; it is necessary to rethink how these rational functions can be used in quantum computing.
-In this project we will develop novel rational quantum algorithms, compare them to existing approaches and quantify their cost.